Type 1 Diabetes and a Potential Treatment by Immunotherapy

 A person with diabetes measures their blood sugar level and sends insulin into their body multiple times during a day.
-Injections, an insulin pen, or an insulin pump are used to deliver the hormone.
+Injections or an insulin pump are used to deliver the hormone.
 Even with treatment, a patient may experience periods when their blood sugar is higher or lower than it should be.
 Both of these conditions can be harmful to the body if they are extreme or if they are milder but occur frequently or continuously over time.
 Night time can be especially problematic for a patient.

 Improved devices for measuring a patient's blood sugar and injecting insulin are being created.
 The goal is to create a device that automatically and frequently measures the blood sugar level and then injects the correct amount of insulin or of glucagon, another hormone that influences the amount of glucose in the blood.
 Glucagon is made by the alpha cells of the pancreatic islets.

 Even though insulin treatment may be successful for many years, the patient may eventually develop serious and sometimes life threatening complications.
 These complications include eye, nerve, cardiovascular, and kidney problems.

 One of my acquaintances developed type 1 diabetes as a child.
-Sadly, she recently died in middle age from complications of the disorder.
+Sadly, she died in late middle age from complications of the disorder.
 People with the disease often have an average lifespan of about ten to twelve years shorter than a healthy person.
 This is an average value, which means that some people live for a longer time and others for a shorter one.
 We need improved treatments for the disease, or better still, a cure and a way to prevent it.

 The Clinical Trial and Its Results